 Swaddled babies tend to fall asleep more quickly and stay asleep more consistently throughout the night.
-If baby sleeps better, then Mom and Dad sleep better, and this is great for the whole family!
+If your baby sleeps better, then Mom and Dad sleep better, and this is great for the whole family!

 Experts also recommend maintaining a comfortable room temperature of around 65-70 degrees Fahrenheit.
 After being swaddled, your baby's skin should feel comfortable to touch and not too warm.

-You should stop swaddling when baby begins to roll over from back to front, break free from the baby swaddle wrap, or when the swaddle becomes disruptive to sleep.
+You should stop swaddling when your baby begins to roll over from back to front, break free from the baby swaddle wrap, or when the swaddle becomes disruptive to sleep.

 We've touched on the benefits of swaddling a baby, including how swaddling can help sooth and settle your baby, but did you know that it also triggers a "relaxation" mechanism in infants?
 Famed American pediatrician Dr. Harvey Karp shares more of the wonderful qualities of swaddling in his book, The Happiest Baby on the Block.
-Experience the soothing benefits of swaddling for yourself with our breathable cotton-mesh baby swaddle wraps!
+Experience the soothing benefits for swaddling for yourself with our breathable cotton-mess baby swaddle wraps!